cindyhdz/fake_news/README.md

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vRmQPvgaKRaGcQUUh_QWeqbyAoyczvgGxaKWcnog9yyZ4bgXTVx8T_yNyqK57dqL12awufPEvM0loBH/embed?start=false&loop=false&delayms=3000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>

 ## Fake News—why?
-Due to the inclement political climate, identifying reputable sources for news information has become a necessity to make responsible choices at the polls.
-Additionally, we as a group believe that it's only ethical to supply citizens with accurate and truthful information in order to make decisions based on facts.
+Identifying reputable sources for news has become a necessity considering the political climate It is crucial for individuals to access accurate and truthful information in order to make decisions based on facts

 ## Data Source
 fake_news dataset was found on Kaggle as part of a large community that has implemented big machine learning models and deep learning under this dataset.